TissUUmaps/TissUUmaps-docs/docs/starting/projects.rst

         },
         "definitions": {
             "Layer": {
-                "description": "TODO.
+                "description": "Description of an image layer.
 Required properties are shown in **bold** text", "type": "object",
                 "properties": {
                     "name": {
+                        "description": "Name of the image layer",
                         "type": "string"
                     },
                     "tileSource": {
-                        "type": "string"
+                        "description": "Relative path to an image file in a supported format.
+See also the :ref:`Images section<images>`.", "type": "string"
                     }
                 },